microsoft/CameraTraps/README.md

 conda env create --file environment.yml
 ```

-### TensorFlow-based scripts
+### Machine learning scripts

-Scripts that execute machine learning code &ndash; specifically, scripts in the folders `api`,`detection`, and `classification` &ndash; require additional depdendencies.
+Scripts that execute machine learning code &ndash; specifically, scripts in the folders `api`, `detection`, and `classification` &ndash; require additional depdendencies.
 In particular, the `detection/run_tf_detector*.py` scripts should use [environment-detector.yml](environment-detector.yml) to set up the environment, as follows:

 ```
 conda env create --file environment-detector.yml
 ```

 This environment file allows any TensorFlow version from 1.9 to 1.15 to be installed, but you may need to adjust that version for your environment.
-Specifically, if you are running on an Azure Data Science Virtual Machine (which has CUDA 10.1 as of the time I&rsquo; writing this), you should change the line:
+Specifically, if you are running on an Azure Data Science Virtual Machine (which has CUDA 10.1 as of the time I&rsquo;m writing this), you should change the line:

 `- tensorflow-gpu>=1.9.0, <1.15.0`